 We've dug down into the music streaming services out there to help you find the best one for you.

-In a nutshell: Apple Music is an upcoming service with access to over 30 million songs.
-Through the Connect feature, you'll also be able to access artist-uploaded content that isn't in iTunes yet (it's kind of like SoundCloud actually).
+In a nutshell: Apple Music is a service with access to over 30 million songs.
+Through the Connect feature, you're also be able to access artist-uploaded content that isn't in iTunes yet (it's kind of like SoundCloud actually).
 The app has the folowing five tabs/features: For You, New, Radio, Connect, and My Music.

 The new “For You” tab of Apple Music serves up a new mix of albums, new releases, and playlists.
 Apple hired music experts to create the perfect playlists based on your preferences.
 As for the "New" tab, it shows new albums and artists, as well as top charts.
 Another tab/feature in Apple Music is called Beats Connect.